 What are Butter Beans?

 Chances are you have probably eaten butter beans at least once in your life.
-If don’t live in areas that call them butter beans, you may be asking yourself “what are butter beans?”
-Butter beans are also called lima beans.
-But don’t let the undeserved reputation of lima beans dissuade you from trying them.
-They had it right in naming them butter beans.
-Fresh butter beans are rich and flavorful.
+If you don't live in areas that call them butter beans, you may be asking yourself, "What are butter beans?"
+Butter beans are also called lima beans, but don't let the undeserved reputation of lima beans dissuade you from trying them.
+They had it right in naming them butter beans; fresh butter beans are rich and flavorful.